BarryMode/Profile/dotfiles/README.md

 ## Installation

 **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don't want or need.
-Don't blindly use my settings unless you know what that entails.
+Don't blindly use my settings.
 Use at your own risk!

 ### Using Git and the install script

-The `dotfiles` subdir can be used without any `macos-prime` files.
-Store it anywhere.
-I keep it in `~/Projects/macos-prime/dotfiles`, though.

 `dotfiles` serves as a working directory to track your customizations.
 When you're ready to use them, `cd` into your local `dotfiles` repository and then: